Why would water be leaking from my furnace?

 How much does it cost to fix a leaking furnace?

-Depending on what the issue is it could range from a short visit to a complete replacement of the furnace, as is the case with a leaking secondary heat exchanger.
-To get a better idea on pricing, as it can range across the country, contact a local furnace repair technician.
+Depending on what the issue is, it could range from a short visit to a complete replacement of the furnace, as is the case with a leaking secondary heat exchanger.
+To get a better idea of pricing, contact a local furnace repair technician as it can range across the country.

 Read More About Water Issues:

 - Water Damage: Categories and What to do now!

 - Water Leaking From Furnace: What Should You Do!

 - Low Hot Water Pressure: What to do and where to check

 - Wood Floor Water Damage: What You Need To Know and Do